x12q/kotlin-randomizer/README.md

 # Usage note
-- This library is best used for randomizing classes that only contain data.
+- This library is best used for randomizing defined classes or interfaces that only contain data.
+- Although the plugin code can be called anywhere, it is intended for use in test code (such as unit test or integration test).
 - For service classes that depends on complex interfaces or abstract classes, it's better to initialize them directly.
+- See [Limitation](#limitation) below to see when it is not possible to use the plugin.

 ## Install with gradle